hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Ten_Cognitive_Treatment.md

 Of course there is a lot of wisdom in our group of clinicians about how to intervene at various points in this model.
-As time passes we’ll have a chart of suggested group interventions, individual session interventions, family interventions, etc. ADAM gives us a framework on which we can base the growth of our collective talent in helping people learn to live with the chronic illness of addiction.
+As time passes we’ll have a chart of suggested group interventions, individual session interventions, family interventions, etc. This model gives us a framework on which we can base the growth of our collective talent in helping people learn to live with the chronic illness of addiction.